programmes

 Standards – in partnership with BSI

 Standards are crucial in ensuring zero-emission HGVs can roll out in an efficient and safe manner, with interoperability embedded from the start, and to create a market that delivers on required outcomes.
 Through the standards work, in partnership with BSI, we have formed a Standards Advisory Group for zero-emission road freight that will provide the decision making and governance for the standards development work.
-Three ‘flex’ standards, which are well suited to fast-moving areas of innovation, will be developed through the project.
+Three ‘flex’ standards, which are well suited to fast-moving areas of innovation, are currently being developed.

 Commercial and Investment Strategy